Edtech's Betty Crocker Moment

 At its core, this anecdote speaks to the need to design technologies with a deep understanding of the context in which it will be used.
 Big increases in value depend on it.

 Edtech is going through its' own Betty Crocker moment.
 For us, it’s a shift from instructionally agnostic software to instructionally intelligent software, and from incremental to substantial gains in efficiency.

-Now, though, things are getting more interesting – but also more complex.
-There’s a growing recognition that LMS-based courses are inherently limited.
-There’s only so much a lone instructor can accomplish, given their limited skills, time, and funds.
-And, we want to start to take fuller advantage of software.
-We want to use software for what it does best – extend our human capacities; so we can do more given our available resources.
-Adaptive software, for example, personalises learning to serve each student’s unique needs.
-Applications that enable automated feedback ensure that students get immediate feedback on their efforts – not once they have moved on to other topics and challenges.
+We’ve entered a new stage, though.
+A new crop of educational software has emerged that seeks to do what software is meant to do: extend our capacity to meet our educational objectives.
+Adaptive software, for example, personalizes learning to serve each student’s unique needs.
+Applications that enable automated feedback ensure that students get immediate feedback on their efforts - not once they have moved on to other topics and challenges.
 In each case, the software captures and embodies our best understanding of what constitutes an effective learning experience, and puts this knowledge to use in a cost-effective way.

 A New Mix

 This is an important moment in digital higher education.
-We’re seeking to add far more value; to increase what institutions can achieve in the online environment.
+We’re seeking to add far more value, to increase what institutions can achieve in the online environment.
 We hope to finally bend that iron triangle of cost, quality and access.
 But moving beyond relatively simple, agnostic software can’t be achieved in isolation; we can’t simply toss the software “over the wall” to our client institutions and hope that it works.
-Like the good people at Betty Crocker, we need to craft these software applications with a good understanding of the people and the organisations that will ultimately put them to use.
+We need to craft these software applications hand-in-hand with the people and the organizations that will ultimately put them to use.